Making the Decision to Have Armed Security Team Members

-A volunteer security guard is credited with saving dozens of lives at a large Colorado Springs, Colorado, church after firing multiple shots at a gunman who killed two people and injured three before turning the gun on himself.
+A volunteer security team member is credited with saving dozens of lives at a large Colorado Springs, Colorado, church after firing multiple shots at a gunman who killed two people and injured three before turning the gun on himself.

 Brotherhood Mutual Insurance Company urges all churches to have a violence response plan—one that helps you respond swiftly and appropriately to threats against people.
-Each church, however, must determine individually whether its set of circumstances merits an armed security team.
-If you decide that armed guards are needed, we recommend that you enlist only current or former law enforcement professionals or security firms who receive regular weapons training.
+And then within that plan, each ministry must determine individually whether its set of circumstances merits having trained, armed security team members.
+If you decide this is an option for your ministry, we recommend that you enlist only current or former law enforcement or military professionals or security firms who receive regular weapons training.

 In many ways, the process is identical to creating a disaster response plan for weather-related events.
 You assess your situation, determine how to respond, and practice what to do if it happens.

 If you don’t know where to start, hire a security consultant to help you assess your ministry’s security risks.
 Be sure to hire a reputable professional who maintains proper credentials.
 You may be able to obtain recommendations from your local police agency, school system, area businesses, or other churches.

 Let’s say that your plan calls for a security team.
 Among the first decisions, you’ll need to make is determining who should be on the team.

 Law enforcement officers receive hours of weapons training each year, and they are taught to deal with unruly, violent, or mentally unstable people.
 Their training and experience helps them respond appropriately under stressful conditions, including those involving life-or-death decisions.

 For these and other reasons, current or former law enforcement officers make excellent candidates for church security positions.
 Hiring an outside security firm to serve as the church's security also can be an be an excellent option, especially if there are no trained law enforcement personnel affiliated with your church.